nobodyscripts/LeafBlowerScript/Readme.md

   - Added settings for brew to control which are clicked in that mode (shared with Normal Boss mode)
   - Added scroll brewing
+  - Added bank storage setting to mine gui (shared with bank)

 - GFSS